pierrepo/mdner/README.md

 Launch the generation of text files and json files :

 ```
+cd scripts
-python3 scripts/generate_annotation.py
+python3 generate_annotation.py
 ```

 ### Parameters

 ```
-usage: generate_annotation.py [-h] [-c] [threshold] [n]
+usage: generate_annotation.py [-h] [-c] [threshold] [cutoff]

-Generate text files containing the title and description of the dataset in the annotation folder.
+Generate text and json files in the annotation folder to be used as training sets.

 positional arguments:
   threshold    The threshold for the description length.
-  n            The number of least similar descriptions to be selected.
+  cutoff       Select the descriptive texts where the cosine similarity is below the threshold.

 options:
   -h, --help   show this help message and exit